Mango Cucumber Salad With Lime Dressing

 • Pour all the dressing ingredients into a small jar.
 Put the lid on and give it a vigorous shake.
 Set aside until needed.

-• Peel the cucumber, cut in half lengthways then scoop out the seeds with a spoon and discard.
-Cut the cucumber into dice/cubes that are small to medium in size and add to a salad bowl.
+• Wash the cucumber well then cut in half lengthways, scoop out the seeds with a spoon and discard them.
+Cut the cucumber into dice/cubes that are small to medium in size and add to a serving bowl.
+You can peel the skin before chopping if preferred.

 • Peel the onion and de-seed the capsicum/bell pepper.
 Cut to the same sized dice as the cucumber then add to the bowl.